Apple’s new $299 HomePod promises better sound and smarts — and you can order it now | CNN Underscored

 The new $299 HomePod is looking like a compelling choice for folks who want a full-size smart speaker that has all of the perks of the Apple ecosystem — but can still work outside of it.

-The $99 HomePod Mini has long been one of our best smart speaker picks thanks to its great sound and plethora of Siri smarts, but it’s simply not as loud and full as its larger sibling.
-The 2nd-generation HomePod’s improved smart home and safety features are compelling, as is its Matter compatibility for working nicely with non-Apple gadgets.
+The $99 HomePod Mini has long been one of our best smart speaker picks, thanks to its great sound and plethora of Siri smarts, but it’s simply not as loud and full as its larger sibling.
+The second-generation HomePod’s improved smart home and safety features are compelling, as is its Matter compatibility for working nicely with non-Apple gadgets.

 We’ll be putting the new HomePod through its paces soon to see if it’s worth the $299, but if you’re looking to get your first Apple speaker — or want to augment your setup with another, even smarter HomePod — you should keep an eye on this one.